29-The magic continued!

 The Highlight of the Week

-Bill spent more time with *Lennerd and his parents after Brianne's 'big speaking' moment.
+Bill spent more time with *Lennerd and his parents after the 'big speaking' moment with Brianne.
 Thank goodness we had the proof on video. *Lennerd finally agreed to let *Alex come for his first visit to the hospital on Friday. *Lennerd remained skeptical and felt sure it would result in a terrible emotional experience for *Alex.

 While Bill was working with *Lennerd’s family to prepare for the visit (and ensure *Alex was appropriately prepared), I worked on choreographing the other details --- where *Alex should be placed on the bed, making sure the right kinds of toys were available to keep him occupied when needed, verbally preparing Brianne to see *Alex, etc.